-Today, the third Friday in May, we are celebrating Endangered Species Day!
+On the third Friday of May, we are celebrate Endangered Species Day!
 A day started to encourage people to become aware of the threats to endangered species on the land and in the oceans.

 There are events taking place across the globe at parks, schools and museums, you can find out about events going on near you today here!

 But if you are unable to attend an event there are other ways of celebrating today.
 The endangered species coalition have put together a "toolkit" for endangered species day including a Bucket List of Endangered Species and even some fun Masks for kids!